mohammad-arch-svg/Ultimate-Tool-for-Windows-11/README.md

-🕯️ ShrineTool v1.0 — The Ultimate Windows 11 Ritual Suite

-“Every tweak is a ritual.
-Every install, a ceremony.
-This is not automation—it’s intention.”
-— Mohammad, Creator of ShrineTool

-⚡ Overview

-ShrineTool v1.0 is a handcrafted C++ command-line utility designed to optimize and personalize Windows 11.
-Inspired by ChrisTitusTool, but reborn with manual control, stylized logic, and shrine-grade clarity.

-Unlike generic “all-in-one” scripts, ShrineTool focuses on transparency and user choice — every action is visible, intentional, and ceremonial.

-🧰 Features
-🔧 Tweaks Menu

-Disable GPS tracking

-Disable telemetry

-Remove Bing from Windows search

-Optional Explorer restart for full ritual effect

-📦 App Installer

-Install Google Chrome, Visual Studio Code, VLC Media Player, 7-Zip via winget

-Automatically accepts agreements and installs silently

-🔍 License Status Ritual

-Check your Windows activation status (slmgr /xpr)

-No piracy, no cracks — pure visibility

-🧾 About Section

-ASCII-branded homage to the creator

-Purpose, gratitude, and versioning

-🖥️ Usage

-⚠️ Run as Administrator
-ShrineTool performs system-level rituals that require elevated permissions.

-Compile the source code using a C++ compiler (MSVC recommended).

-Run the executable:

-./ShrineTool.exe

-🛡️ Is ShrineTool Safe?

-✅ Yes.
-ShrineTool is open-source, transparent, and built with care.
-Every tweak is visible in the source — no obfuscation, no hidden binaries.

-⚠️ Why SmartScreen or Defender Might Warn You
-Unsigned tools that:

-Modify system settings (telemetry, Bing, GPS)

-Use PowerShell commands

-Are new and not yet reputation-established

-…will often trigger Windows security heuristics.
-These are false positives, not real threats.

-✅ How to Verify ShrineTool

-🔍 Inspect the source: GitHub Repository

-🧪 Scan the compiled .exe with VirusTotal

-🧵 Compile it yourself using Visual Studio or g++

-✨ Closing Words

-“If you doubt the ritual, read the scrolls.
-If you trust the shrine, run the ceremony.”

-## 📜 Source Code (C++)
+# ShrineTool v2.0

+ShrineTool is a command-line utility designed to enhance Windows 11 by applying useful system tweaks, installing popular applications, and checking the Windows license status.
+It’s a simple tool for power users who want quick access to common tweaks and software installation.

+---

+## Features in v2.0

+- Prompt to create a **system restore point** before making changes.
+- Tweaks to:
+  - Disable GPS tracking
+  - Disable telemetry
+  - Disable Bing search suggestions
+- Install popular apps using `winget`:
+  - Google Chrome, Visual Studio Code, 7-Zip, VLC, Brave, Visual Studio 2022, Notepad++, Spotify, Git, Mozilla Firefox, Python, OBS Studio, Discord
+- Check Windows license status.
+- About section with ASCII art and pause to keep window open.
+- Prompts to ensure running as Administrator and testing on a virtual machine.

+---

+## How to Use

+1. Compile the source code with a C++ compiler (Visual Studio recommended).
+2. Run the executable as Administrator.
+3. Follow on-screen instructions:
+   - Choose to create a restore point.
+   - Select Tweaks, Install Apps, Check License Status, or About.
+   - Follow prompts for each section.

+---

+## Source Code

 ```cpp
 #include <iostream>